FreeBSD Native Jail Tools: Bastille, Pot, and the Nomad Stack

 Networking

-Same result as Bastille: full connectivity between pots, to the gateway, to the internet.
-The difference is the network model.
-Pot uses an isolated 10.192.0.0/10 subnet with PF NAT for internet access, while Bastille puts jails directly on the host bridge.
+The pots had full connectivity to each other, to the gateway, and to the internet.
+The main difference is the network model: Pot uses an isolated 10.192.0.0/10 subnet with PF NAT for outbound access, while Bastille puts jails directly on the host bridge.

 $ jexec pot1 ping -c 2 10.192.0.4